Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Especially in reference sections, it can be useful to arrange information in a simple columnar format, without a table caption or column heads; the next section includes many examples of this.

 ###Comments
 Comments or queries from the writer or a reviewer of the document should be placed above the paragraph that each comment refers to and should indicate who the comment is from.
-An example (visible ony in edit view) follows here.
+An example (visible only in edit view) follows here.

 <!--From CR: Format comments like this, with your name/initials after "From:".-->